stevenaeola/gitpitch/prog/assessment_2_prog_1920/FAQ.md

 You should not have to read the code to see the API documentation.
 You could write it in HTML by hand, or you could use a tool to do that.
 The postman tool looks good and well maintained, but the npm tool looks less good: not updated in a year, virtually no history of maintenance.

+### What do we need in the API documentation?

+For the API documentation the ideal is something like the documentation of the [Twitter API])https://developer.twitter.com/en/docs/api-reference-index) which lists the methods in the API and then provides the [details for each method])https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/get-statuses-retweets-id) including details of parameters and response.

 ### How should we configure the ESLint file?